laggiare/laggiare/README.md

-- 👋 Hi, I’m @laggiare
+- 👋 Hi, I’m Aleksandar Lalović
-- 👀 I’m interested in making cool stuff that helps other people
+- 👀 I’m making things with the help of an AI
 - 🌱 I’m currently learning how to make a web app
 - 💞️ I’m not looking to collaborate now because i don't know anything yet
 - 📫 How to reach me laggiare@gmail.com
-- 😄 Gender: male

 <!---
 laggiare/laggiare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.